-In line with outputs 1 and 2 above, create tangible output such as policy proposals, reports, videos, websites, training materials, and exhibitions.
+In line with outputs 1) and 2) above, create tangible outputs such as policy proposals, reports, videos, websites, training materials, and exhibitions.
+It is suggested to have tangible outputs by the completion of the project.
+However, in case it requires longer time for producing and is expected to have considerate social impact, we accept delayed accomplishments.

-4) Submit the "Record of Change" during the project for members and relevant parties
+4) Submit the "Record of Change"

-The project representative and heads in each target country are required to submit, together with interim and final reports (see page 12, Communicating with the Toyota Foundation), the "Record of Change" detailing the three points below.
+One of the aims of this grant program is to cultivate empathy through mutual learning of the project members and stakeholders.
+Besides deliverables and effect of the project, we thus value changes in members' attitudes and perspectives during the project period.
+For this reason, the project representative and heads in each target country are required to submit, together with interim and final reports (see page 12, Grantee's Responsibilities), the "Record of Change" detailing the three points below.
 We also welcome comments that are not related to these three points.

 - a) Differences between projected and actual findings and the plausible reasons for these differences. - b) Analysis of changes in project members from interaction and exchange with other team members and reasons why these changes occurred.
-(For example, were there changes in how issues and conditions in other countries were perceived or in approaches and ideas aimed at addressing them?) - c) Discernible changes during the project regarding the previous two points and potential effects on the approach of the project representative and the project plan of the institution. - The International Grant Program, with permission of the project representative, may make the "Record of Change" publicly available following the project's completion.
+(For example, were there changes in how issues and conditions in other countries were perceived or in approaches and ideas aimed at addressing them?) - c) Discernible changes during the project regarding the previous two points and potential effects on the approach of the project representative and the project plan of the institution.